austral/specification/src/08-documentation.md

 ## Documentation Form Syntax

-In every case, a documentation expression is either a string literal, or the more complex structured form described in the *Syntax* subsections below.
+In every case, a documentation form is either a string literal, or the more complex structured form described in the *Syntax* subsections below.

 ### Concrete Functions

+The documentation form for the [`defun`](#op:defun) special operator allows documenting parameters, the return value, and adding deprecation warnings.

 #### Syntax